 How to Transform Your Lawn into a Garden

 Are you looking out over a sea of grass and thinking that you want to transform your lawn into a garden?
 Or at least a part of it?
-Just imagine a lush garden filled with food for you and your family where that lawn currently is.
+Just imagine a lush garden filled with food for your family and community where that lawn currently is.
 Let’s dive into how you can turn a grassy area into a garden!

 Getting rid of grass can be a challenge—it’s really resilient, which is why grass is used for heavily trafficked areas.
 It can take a beating and keep growing!